spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/administration/delivery-methods/creating-carrier-companies.md

 ## What's next?

-You have now added a new carrier company for your store.
+You have added a new carrier company for your store.
 The next step is to add a new shipment method to it.
 For more details, see [Creating and managing delivery methods](/docs/scos/user/back-office-user-guides/{{page.version}}/administration/delivery-methods/creating-and-managing-delivery-methods.html).